Botanical Name - Inula graveolens

 Chemical Constituents - Bornyl acetate, borneol, t-cadinol

 Traditional Uses - One of the most useful oils for the respiratory system, Inula helps to break up mucus and deepen the breathing.
-It may also help to heal ear, nose and throat infections.
+It may also help to heal ear, nose and throat infections and chest infections.

 Organic Certificate - This essential oil is certified organic by the Soil Association which means you can be sure that it has been produced to the highest ethical and environmental standards.
 The Soil Association's standards exceed the UK government's minimum requirements for organic products in many areas, but particularly in animal welfare, GM and the use of pesticides.
 Standards are constantly reviewed to ensure they deal with current issues.